-The district uses EdAdvance to provide transportation to children who are placed out of district for special needs.
+The district is also required to provide transportation to children who are placed out of district for special needs.
 This service requires an additional 17-20 vehicles of varying capacity and specialized configurations.
-The State provides the Excess Cost Grant (ECG) to assist in the funding of the high cost tuition and transportation for these out-placed children.
+The State provides a grant to assist in the funding of the high cost tuition and transportation for these out-placed children.

 The anticipated costs for each upcoming year are submitted to the State by December 1st and grant reimbursements are made in two installments, one in February and one in May.
-The chart to the right shows the gross and net transportation costs after applying grant dollars, the percentages indicate the amount of our out of district costs that are covered by the ECG.
+The chart to the right shows the gross and net transportation costs after applying grant dollars, the percentages indicate the amount of our out of district costs that are paid by the grant.